La Perouse Circuit Walk to Cape Banks

 Browns Rock

-After about 1 km of bushwalking, you will see a four-way intersection where you have the option to do another side trip, this time to Browns Rock.
-This side trip is only a few hundred metres long, but it is quite steep.
+After about 1 km, you’ll come to a four-way intersection where you can take a short but steep detour to Browns Rock.
+This side trip is only a few hundred metres long.

-Browns Rock is a popular fishing spot in the La Perouse area, with an unfenced rock platform and other flat areas for fishermen to settle in.
+Browns Rock is a well-known fishing spot in the La Perouse area, featuring an unfenced rock platform and flat areas where anglers can set up.

 4. Henry Head

-From Browns Rock, retrace your steps up the hill back to that intersection, where you need to turn right to get to Henry Head.
+From Browns Rock, retrace your steps uphill to the intersection, then turn right to continue toward Henry Head.

 Henry Head Lighthouse